 Since 2011, we have recognized some of the driving forces in the television and film industry – hands-on leaders with a body of work that has made a lasting impression.
 The Lifetime Achievement presentation is a highpoint of the annual awards ceremony.
-The 2020 recipient will be honored at the Awards Gala held on April 21.
+The 2021 recipient will be honored at the virtual Storytellers Gala on October 12.

 2011 – ALBERT MAYSLES

 Legendary documentary filmmaker Albert Maysles received our inaugural Television & Film Lifetime Achievement Award.
 Called “the greatest American cameraman” by Jean-Luc Godard, Albert, along with his brother David (1932-1987), is recognized as a pioneer of direct cinema.

 The 2012 recipient was Geoffrey Mason, one of sports television’s most accomplished executives, who has more than 40 years of domestic and international production experience, including seven Olympic Games, six World Cups, and multiple America’s Cup races.
 Mason has worked for ABC, NBC, Fox, ESPN, and NFL Network over five decades in the business, mentoring hundreds of co-workers along the way.